 JMB raised funds by committing dacoities in Bengaluru and nearby areas

-New Delhi, Aug 29: The National Investigation Agency has arrested one person in connection with the Jamaat-ul-Mujahideen, Bangladesh case detected in Bengaluru.
+New Delhi, Aug 29: The National Investigation Agency (NIA) has arrested one person in connection with the Jamaat-ul-Mujahideen, Bangladesh case detected in Bengaluru.

 Najir Sheikh alias Patla Anas, a resident of Murshidabad in West Bengal was an active member of the JMB.
 He was taken to Bengaluru on a transit warrant and produced before the Special NIA court.

-The case pertains to the seizure of 5 hand grenades, 3 fabricated grenade caps, 3 nos. circuits of IEDs, 1 timer device, 2 rocket bends, one body of jacket, one 9mm pistol with live rounds, one air gun, explosive powder and various other incriminating materials used in fabrication of hand grenades/IEDs.
+The case pertains to the seizure of 5 hand grenades, 3 fabricated grenade caps, 3 nos. circuits of IEDs, 1 timer device, 2 rocket bends, one body of jacket, one 9mm pistol with live rounds, one air gun, explosive powder and various other incriminating materials used in the fabrication of hand grenades/IEDs.

 19 convicted in Burdwan blast case